shivannis/xandr-docs-public/xandr-docs/articles/data-providers/instant-audience-service.md

 > [!NOTE]
 > Wait approximately 20 minutes before trying to add users to any newly created segments (to allow these segments to be propagated to all servers).
 As a best practice, try to:
 >
-> - minimize the creation of new segments
+> - Minimize the creation of new segments.
-> - wherever possible, re-use existing segments
+> - Wherever possible, re-use existing segments.
-> - use segment `values` to further sub-divide users within existing segments
+> - Use segment `values` to further sub-divide users within existing segments.
 >
 > These practices will ensure successful user add/remove to/from segments.
 For details on creating segment `values`, see [Segment Pixels: Advanced](../invest/segment-pixels-advanced.md) and [Segment Targeting](../monetize/segment-targeting.md) in Xandr documentation.